zabbix/zabbix/src/go/plugins/mongodb/README.md

       mongodb.ping[tcp://127.0.0.1,user,password]

-* The only supported network schemas for a URI are "tcp" and "unix".
+* Currently, only TCP connections supported.

 Examples of valid URIs:
     - tcp://127.0.0.1:27017
     - tcp://localhost
     - localhost
-    - unix:///var/run/mongodb/mongodb-27017.sock
-    - /var/run/mongodb/mongodb-27017.sock

 #### Using keys' parameters
 The common parameters for all keys are: [ConnString][,User][,Password]